selenium

 The Browser Command preference screen supports several Selenium configuration options:

-• You may specify command line arguments to be passed to the Chrome and Firefox drivers.
+• You may specify command line (CLI) arguments to be passed to certain drivers.
 In the case of Chrome it is a way to overcome a number of issues experienced by the community.
+The arguments may be also passed from the script using the "args" parameter of the Browser open command.
+The current status:

 There are two new elements in the Robot scripting language: